 Right next door is also one of my favorite restaurants in Fort Collins: The Farmhouse at Jessup Farm.
 They have the most amazing comfort food you can imagine.
-My other two FoCo restaurant favorites are Himalayan Bistro, Bann Thai, and Vatos Tacos + Tequila.
+My other FoCo restaurant favorites are Himalayan Bistro, Bann Thai, and Vatos Tacos + Tequila.
 If you’re looking for the best vegetarian food in town, Tasty Harmony is delicious as well.

 As for breweries, that’s what Fort Collins is famous for.
-Stock up on your favorites to bring with you on your Colorado road trip adventure (there’s nothing like a summit beer, am I right?!).
+Stock up on your favorites to bring with you on your Colorado road trip adventure (there’s nothing like a summit beer).

 A few to visit include: Odell (Sippin’ Pretty is my favorite beer here), Funkwerks (they specialize in some epic sours), and Horse & Dragon (I love their Sad Panda Coffee Stout), and of course New Belgium.

 No Colorado road trip is complete without visiting the classic Rocky Mountain National Park (and my guide shares the must-see spots).
 However, be warned: the park is very busy in the summertime.
 I always recommend visiting on a weekday if you can, and getting into the park before sunrise.